-The uncertainty of the current situation might be leaving you with lots of questions.
+The difference in pandemic stages and the uncertainty of the current situation might be leaving you with lots of questions.
 Questions about health, about the future, about what we can be doing to help.
 Weâ€™re all longing for answers to questions that arenâ€™t very black and white.

 During this time, you might find yourself wondering about the safety and health of your sponsored child.
 Maybe youâ€™re longing to communicate with them â€” ask how they're doing, tell them that youâ€™re praying.
 These are great questions to be asking.
 They reveal your heart for children in poverty.
 Thatâ€™s why weâ€™d like to give you a few tips for writing letters to your sponsored child during this time.

 Writing to your sponsored child during a crisis, such as the Coronavirus pandemic, requires a little extra thoughtfulness and sensitivity.
 This pandemic is a new challenge for our world, but crises are not.